Edited by: LaGarrett J. King

 Publication Date: October 28, 2022

 This volume collects the work of historians, researchers, and classroom teachers to define what it means to be a racially literate educator and citizen.
 History classes should be spaces in which all students learn about their predecessors’ legacies as a context for understanding and decision-making in contemporary society.
 In reality, the historical experiences of people of color are additive at best or marginalized at worst.
 To address the complexities of teaching and learning about race in the history classroom, chapter authors answer a series of questions related to curriculum, instruction, student learning, and teacher education: (1) how U.S. history narratives and curricular frameworks can or do incorporate the histories of racial/immigrant groups, (2) how teachers in particular contexts enact instruction that promotes and/or impedes students’ racial literacy, (3) what students learn or don’t learn from race lessons in history, and (4) how teacher educators can educate the next generation of teachers to become racially literate.
 Readers can use this resource to enable all young people to acquire the knowledge, skills, and dispositions necessary to critique the nation’s legacy of racial inequality, as well as understand the historical movements to disrupt inequality.

-LaGarrett J. King is an associate professor of social studies education and Director of the Center for K-12 Black History and Racial Literacy Education at the Graduate School of Education at the University at Buffalo.
+LaGarrett J. King is an associate professor of social studies education and director of the Center for K-12 Black History and Racial Literacy Education at the University at Buffalo Graduate School of Education.

 “Racial Literacies and Social Studies is a call to action for teachers, school administrators, university faculty, and anyone committed to challenging power imbalances and racial hierarchies in schools and society.
 Edited by the country’s preeminent scholar on social studies and race, this book skillfully addresses intersectionalities of race and advances both research and praxis for a path forward toward an equitable world.”